Hypertension: Economics

 High blood pressure is the most common chronic medical problem prompting visits to primary health care providers in the US.
 The American Heart Association estimated the direct and indirect costs of high blood pressure in 2010 as $76.6 billion.
 In the US, 80% of people with hypertension are aware of their condition, 71% take some antihypertensive medication, but only 48% of people aware that they have hypertension adequately control it.
 Adequate management of hypertension can be hampered by inadequacies in the diagnosis, treatment, or control of high blood pressure.
 Health care providers face many obstacles to achieving blood pressure control, including resistance to taking multiple medications to reach blood pressure goals.
 People also face the challenges of adhering to medical schedules and making lifestyle changes.
 Nonetheless, the achievement of blood pressure goals is possible, and most importantly, lowering blood pressure significantly reduces the risk of death due to heart disease and stroke, the development of other debilitating conditions, and the cost associated with advanced medical care.
-The cost of medications discourages many patients from continuing treatment.
+The cost of medications discourages many patients from continuing medication.